 Inspired by the legendary Jaeger-LeCoultre Reverso series (and probably slightly influenced by the beautiful Hermes Cape Cod collection of luxury timepieces,) the refreshed Baume & Mercier Hampton series is presented in all possible variations, including all sorts of chronographs.

 While most models in the series are powered by standard automatic ETA calibers, the gorgeous Baume & Mercier Hampton Small Seconds in rose gold is animated by a slim La Joux-Perret caliber 736-3 hand-wound movement.

 Based on the well-known ETA/Unitas 6498 ebauche, the movement is adapted to fit into rectangular and tonneau-shaped cases and is nicely decorated with finely executed Geneva stripes, as well as a number of screws with blued heads.

 The timekeeper’s rose gold body looks smart and sophisticated, but not overloaded with unnecessary details.
 Its surfaces are finely polished while its profile makes the watch look even thinner than it actually is.

-According to official specifications, the body of the watch is only 10.65 millimeters thick, which makes it really, err, thin for a timekeeper, which is 30 mm wide and 45 mm long.
+According to official specifications, the body is only 10.65 millimeters thick, which makes it, um, thin for a timekeeper, which is 30 mm wide and 45 mm long.

 As a result, the watch looks even more expensive, but its legibility certainly takes a plunge since the hands do not look particularly contrast on the same-colored background of the dial.